nwaniek/tinysql/README.rst

     my_data = FancyData(autoinc(), 'really amazing data!')

 There's another subtle issue with autoinc, namely when using tinysql with an external storage for BLOBs.
-At the time of writing the an entry into the database, or more precisely before writing the data to the table, the value of the autoinc field might not yet be determined.
+At the time of writing an entry into the database, or more precisely before writing the data to the table, the value of the autoinc field might not yet be determined.
 Yet, the primary key(s) of a mapped/registered class will be used in the production of the filename where